-The salty air coming from the sea breeze has destructive properties that can cause damage to your home appliances such as refrigerators and electronic equipment.
+The salty air from the sea breeze has destructive properties that can cause damage to your home appliances such as refrigerators and electronic equipment.

 Costly preventive maintenance

 Development costs for beachfront properties are higher due to the extra expenses needed to extend their lifespan.
-Insulation from the impact of the sea breeze (such as the corrosive sea spray mentioned above) plus expenses in maintaining a specialized sewerage system, as required by law.
+Insulation from the impact of the sea breeze (such as the corrosive sea spray mentioned above) plus costs in maintaining a specialized sewerage system, as required by law.

-This also means more expensive construction costs to better protect your property and insulation for appliances and motor vehicles.
+This also means more expensive construction costs to protect your property better and insulation for appliances and motor vehicles.

 Expensive insurance coverage

-In anticipation of added risks of flood, typhoon, or any property damage, you need to pay higher insurance premiums for your beachfront property that’s likely higher than a typical residential unit far from the sea.
+In anticipation of added risks of flood, typhoon, or any property damage, you need to pay higher insurance premiums for your beachfront property, that’s likely higher than a typical residential unit far from the sea.

-The rise in sea levels
+The rise in sea levels and coastal pollution

 As attractive as it looks, owning a home close to the beach also presents a list of issues often not detected by merely looking at the property and marveling at the majestic views.
-If you are still keen on getting a beachfront home, the above challenges can and should be used to your advantage to better bargain about its property value.
+If you are still keen on getting a beachfront home, the above challenges can and should be used to better bargain about its property value.